aaronbloomfield/dada/hws/hw6-lex2.md

 Thus, you are looking for a total of five patterns: three from HW 4, and two more that you are to determine.

 To find the binary code for a set of assembly opcodes, you can use the nasm assembler.
 Write a sample x64.s, and compile it -- we'll call this one original.s.
 Note the file size.
 Now put in the instructions that you want to determine the hex code for, and compile it -- we'll call this one modified.s.
 Note the new size.
-You can do a `diff` of the hexdump of those files -- but since one is longer, it's going to be difficult to make this work.
+You can do a `diff` of the `hexdump -C` of those files -- but since one is longer, it's going to be difficult to make this work.
 Modify original.s to put in a series of nops at the same spot you inserted your instructions for modified.s.
 The idea is that, since a nop takes up exactly one byte (0x90, as it happens to be), you can put it as many nops as you need so that the file sizes match.
-Then do a `hexdump` of each, and compare the results via `diff`.
+Then do a `hexdump -C` of each, and compare the results via `diff`.
 You should be able to determine the machine hex code for the instructions that you are going to search for.
 You will have to do this for all five patterns.

 You will need to put these patterns in a patterns.txt file for us to look at.
 Please also include the nasm opcodes so that we know what hex digits go with which opcode patterns.